Patient and Public Involvement in your research

 Researchers’ PPI pack

 We have put a Researchers’ Patient and Public Information pack together for researchers working on the Cambridge Biomedical Campus to help build PPI into their research.
+The information in the pack above is also available as text only on the following page of our website: Researchers’ PPI information pack

 At NIHR Cambridge BRC, we aim to involve the public in all our research by providing a range of options so that you can find one that suits you.
 Read more about our PPI Strategy here.